sfigg/commercialization-public/manufacture/desktop/iot-ent-configure-policy-settings.md

 >[!Important]
 >Be sure to have a well-designed servicing strategy for your device.
 Disabling Windows Update capabilities leaves the device in a vulnerable state if your device isn't getting updates in another way.
+>
+> If you choose to service the device with updates and you are using the Write Filter Lockdown feature you will need to disable the filter prior to servicing, more information can be found [here](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/service-uwf-protected-devices).

 ### Prevent drivers from being installed via Windows Update